hongleir/SpaceFlow/README.md

 ```

 ### 2. Install SpaceFlow
-Install the SpaceFlow package using `pip` by:
+Install the SpaceFlow package and its dependency package `Pytorch` using `pip` by:
 ```bash
 pip install torch SpaceFlow
 ```